Septic Tank Types

 Single Compartment

-Two Compartment
+Two Compartments

 Holding Tank

-Holding tanks can be made of concrete, fiberglass or polyethylene.
-Holding tanks can be installed above or below ground.
-Holding tanks need to be pumped frequently depending on the water and waste water usage and the size of the tank.
+A holding tank is an alternative to a conventional on-site sewage system.
+Not a septic tank, a holding tank stores household waste.
+They can be made of concrete, fiberglass or polyethylene, and they can be installed above or below ground.
+Holding tanks need to be pumped frequently depending on water and wastewater usage and the size of the tank.

 Pump Tank

-In addition to a septic tank some homes may have a pump tank or a pump basin.
-Pump tanks are underground near the septic tank, depending on the year the system was installed you may have risers to surface making for easy access to inspect and maintain the effluent pump for maintenance or if the pump has quit working.
-A pump tank or basin collects effluent from a septic tank, or ATU (Alternative Treatment Unit) before it pumps the effluent to the drainfield area.
 The pump tank contains a sewage effluent pump, control floats, and a high water alarm.
 The control floats are set so that a specific volume of effluent is sent to the drainfield.
-When the effluent in the pump tank rises to the level of the on float the pump is activated and pumps the level of the effluent down until it reaches the off float setting.
-There is also an alarm box located in the house (usually the basement or garage or side of house) that sounds when there is a problem or malfunction with any of the components in the pump tank.
-When the alarm sounds there is a reserve storage in the pump tank to provide the homeowner with light water use until the system can be addressed as to why the alarm has sounded.
+When the effluent in the pump tank rises to the level of the float the pump is activated and pumps effluent out until it reaches the off float setting.
+An alarm is usually located in the basement, garage or side of the house that sounds when there is a problem or malfunction.
+When the alarm sounds there is reserve storage in the pump tank allowing light water use until the problem can be addressed.

 Aerobic Treatment Unit (ATU)